brunch/brunch.github.io/app/assets/_docs/getting-started.md

 ## Serving the Brunch

 Executing `brunch build` every time seems to take too much effort.
-Instead, let's just do `brunch watch --server`.
+Instead, let's just do

+`brunch watch --server`

 The `watch` would **automatically & efficiently rebuild the app on every change**. `--server` flag would also launch a HTTP server.
 The default location for the server is [`http://localhost:3333`](http://localhost:3333), so open this URL in a browser of your choice.
 You'll see our app and everything which was located in `public` directory.

 Since the shell console would be busy with `brunch watch` command, we'll need to open a new window.